-It is important that the head teacher or nominated person (consultant on behalf of the school), liaises with the contractor to establish day-to-day control and to monitor the health and safety standards.
-Overall performance should be reviewed regularly and joint arrangements should be in place for reporting and investigating any accidents, incidents or 'near misses' (inform the safety section if there has been an accident on site).
+It is important that the head teacher or nominated person liaises with the contractor to establish day-to-day control and to monitor the health and safety standards.
+Overall performance should be reviewed regularly and joint arrangements should be in place for reporting and investigating any accidents, incidents or 'near misses' (Inform the Safety Section if there has been an accident on site).
 Effective lines of communication between the school and those responsible for the contracted work should be clearly established and maintained (This could also include the LEA).
 There should be no doubt as to how health and safety will be managed.
 Controls should extend to sub-contractors, including those who may be introduced at a later stage or whose work on site may be intermittent.